kumuluz/kumuluzee-samples/kumuluzee-jcache/README.md

 }
 ```

 We use the same path ID parameter as cache key.
 If the key is already present, `@CacheResult` will return the cached value, otherwise a mock data is returned and cached.
-We flipped the entity ID in the example to notice the difference right away.
 A sleep of 3 seconds is added to simulate slow business logic.
 Also note that we use the same named cache called `invoices` so both annotations operate on the same cache.

-Now let's test this.
-Run the application and load the included postman collection.
+To test it, run the application and load the included postman collection.

 1. CachePut+CacheResult test
 ```